New Bedford, Massachusetts: Media

 New Bedford is part of the Providence TV market but is the city of license for two TV stations; WLNE-TV Channel 6 is the ABC affiliate for the market, and WLWC Channel 28 is Court TV affiliate.
 The Portuguese Channel has its corporate offices and studios in the city at 638 Mount Pleasant Street in the Comcast building.

-The city is home to three radio stations: FM stations WJFD-FM/97.3 (Portuguese-language) and WNBH-FM/101.3, and WNBH-AM/1340.
-All three have served the residents of New Bedford for many decades.
+The city is home to three radio stations: FM stations WJFD-FM/97.3 (Portuguese-language) and WCTK-FM/98.1, and WNBH-AM/1340 and WBSM-AM/1420.
+All four have served the residents of New Bedford for many decades, and WCTK also serves Providence.
+Much of the city also receives Providence and Boston stations.